anurag8546/Currency-Convertor/README.md

 <div align="center">

-Currency Convertor converts the desired currency into another desired currency.
+Currency Convertor converts the desired currency into another desired currency. ( It may not work properly now, as It's integrated with a free conversion API, but It'll work fine once the API key get updated.
+This updation of API key can be done in 3-4 business day.
+Ping me if you have any queries.)

   </div>